DarkFalc0n/TechList/README.md

 ![Express version](https://badgen.net/badge/open/source/cyan?scale=1.2) &nbsp;

 ## 📋 About
 TechList is an open source social media by and for students and coders.
-It is a free and open community to share opportunities, have healthy discussions on programming languages and technologies or even to show off your latest rank in a coding contest or your new project.
+It is a free and open community to share opportunities, have healthy discussions on programming languages and technologies or even to show off your achievements and projects.
 <br>
 We hope to meet you @TechList 😇